tcr/edit-text/docs/src/intro.md

 ./x.rs server [--release]
 ```

-Now open http://localhost:8000/ and you are brought to a welcome page to start editing.
+Now open http://localhost:8000/ and you are brought to a welcome page to start editing!

 After any changes are made to client or server code, run `./x.rs build` and restart the server process.